Dublin's Parkwood: 1962–1964 homes & subdivision history

 With a clever mix of architectural flair, country club perks, and modern financing options, Parkwood raised more than just roofs—it raised the bar for what suburban living could be.

-Location of the Parkwood San Ramon neighborhood in Dublin, California.
+Map of the Parkwood neighborhood in Dublin, California.

 A country club lifestyle—with keys to match